Australia and New Zealand Banking Group Limited (OTCMKTS:ANZBY) Sees Large Drop in Short Interest

-Australia and New Zealand Banking Group Limited (OTCMKTS:ANZBY) was the recipient of a large drop in short interest in September.
-As of September 15th, there was short interest totalling 23,300 shares, a drop of 17.4% from the August 31st total of 28,200 shares.
-Based on an average trading volume of 104,700 shares, the days-to-cover ratio is presently 0.2 days.
+Australia and New Zealand Banking Group Limited (OTCMKTS:ANZBY) saw a large drop in short interest in September.
+As of September 30th, there was short interest totalling 6,900 shares, a drop of 70.4% from the September 15th total of 23,300 shares.
+Based on an average daily volume of 147,200 shares, the days-to-cover ratio is presently 0.0 days.

-Several equities research analysts recently commented on ANZBY shares.
-JPMorgan Chase & Co. lowered shares of Australia and New Zealand Banking Group from an “overweight” rating to a “neutral” rating in a research note on Wednesday, September 1st.
-Zacks Investment Research upgraded shares of Australia and New Zealand Banking Group from a “strong sell” rating to a “hold” rating in a research note on Wednesday, September 15th.
-Finally, Jefferies Financial Group lowered shares of Australia and New Zealand Banking Group from a “buy” rating to a “hold” rating in a research note on Wednesday, August 18th.
-Five research analysts have rated the stock with a hold rating and one has given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average target price of $23.00.

 Australia & New Zealand Banking Group Ltd. provides banking, financial products and services to retail, small business, corporate and institutional clients.
 It operates its business through the following segments: Australia Retail and Commercial; Institutional; New Zealand; Pacific; and Technology, Services and Operations and Group Centre.